Scripts

 The script frontmatter supports:

 Snapshot date precedence is --exclude-newer, then IR_EXCLUDE_NEWER, then frontmatter exclude-newer.
 R selection precedence is command line, then environment, then frontmatter r-version.
 Use --rscript or IR_RSCRIPT when you need a machine-local Rscript override.
+An exact r-version or explicit Rscript selection remains authoritative when exclude-newer is also set.
 Frontmatter rscript is rejected.
 Command-line and environment values are trimmed before use.
 An empty --exclude-newer or IR_EXCLUDE_NEWER overrides frontmatter exclude-newer and resolves latest packages.
 Future snapshot dates also resolve latest packages.

 Python environments